shopware/docs/guides/installation/flex.md

 ### 6. Optional: Install PaaS or Fastly support

-If you want to use Shopware PaaS or Fastly, you need to install the following composer packages:
+If you want to use Shopware PaaS or Fastly, you need to install the following Composer packages:

 ```bash
 # PaaS